 Before consumers employ the services of a hypnotherapist, we recommend they confirm that the practitioner has between 300 and 600 hours of actual on-site training in hypnotherapy from a state-licensed school.
-Hypnotherapy is neither the practice of medicine nor psychology, so regardless of anyone’s prior academic education in related topics (medicine, counseling or social work), the hypnotherapy practitioner still needs comprehensive education in actual hypnotherapy techniques in order to be competent with them.
+Hypnotherapy is neither the practice of medicine nor psychology, so regardless of anyone’s prior academic education in related topics (medicine, counseling or social work), the hypnotherapy practitioner still needs comprehensive education in actual hypnotherapy techniques in order to be competent.

 To locate an IBH hypnotherapist in your area click on “Locate a Registered Medical Support Hypnotherapist.